Health and Safety

 For additional FAQs and more information, please click here.

-Businesses are required to post at all entrances and within the business clearly visible signage notifying people that face coverings are required to be worn when entering and while inside the business in accordance with the City of Brampton By-law 135-2020- 2020, as well as reminding people to maintain a 2.0 metre distance whenever possible.
+Businesses are required to post at all entrances and within the business clearly visible signage notifying people that masks are required to be worn when entering and while inside the business in accordance with the City of Brampton By-law 135-2020- 2020, as well as reminding people to maintain a 2.0 metre distance whenever possible.
 A sample poster may be found here.

 Business owners may also find other useful signage regarding masks and public health advice relating to COVID-19 here.